 Model names, without the additional owner information, are not guaranteed to be unique.
 Similar to how repository forks have the same name (but different owners) on GitHub, fine-tuned or forked models may also have the same name yet different owners on Hugging Face.
 For this reason, developers often specify models using the ``owner/model'' naming convention described previously.
 If this happens consistently, ambiguities can be avoided.
 However, we observed 16,477 cases where developers referred to base models only by the model name, excluding owner information.
 For example, a developer might use ``roberta-base'' to refer to ``FacebookAI/roberta-base.''
-While it could be reasonable to assume that this shorthand refers to the popular model, this may not be the case: in our dataset, there were 39 other models also named ``roberta-base,'' all with different owners. \Cref{tab:common_names} shows the top-10 most common model names in the Hugging Face ecosystem and their frequencies.
+While it could be reasonable to assume that this shorthand refers to the popular model, this may not be the case: in our dataset, there were 39 other models also named ``roberta-base,'' all with different owners. \Cref{tab:common_names} shows the top 10 most common model names in the Hugging Face ecosystem and their frequencies.
 If one of these models were referred to by name only, it would be nearly impossible to determine which model was being referenced.
 For example, more than 5,600 models share the model name ``ppo-LunarLander-v2.''
-This further stresses the need for widespread adoption of unique model identifiers.
+While many of these are likely toy models or ``Hello World'' equivalents, others, such as \model{distilbert-base-uncased-finetuned-emotion}, might suggest the need for widespread adoption of unique model identifiers.